andrewufrank/dainoSite/Blog/b030title.md

 This is a rule of YAML, which reads the header.

+Linebreaks in the YAML header are forced by two returns (a single return has no effect).

 Der fixe Zeilenumbruch im Abstract ist nicht günstig für die automatische Anpassung an die Schirmgrösse.